 Reporting Severe Injuries

-- For any inpatient hospitalization, amputation, or eye loss employers must report the incident within 24 hours of learning about it to OSHA.
-Employers only have to report an inpatient hospitalization, amputation, or loss of an eye that occurs within 24 hours of a work-related incident.
+• For any work-related inpatient hospitalization, amputation, or loss of an eye employers must report the incident within 24 hours of learning about it to OSHA.
+Employers only need to report an inpatient hospitalization, amputation, or loss of an eye that occurs within 24 hours of a work-related incident.

-If you are made aware of an incident involving any of the above scenarios in your DLC or as part of your work as a first responder, notify EHS immediately at 617-452-3477.
-If this happens after hours, call the MIT Operations Center at 617-253-1500 to notify the EHS Primary On-Call person.
+If you are made aware of an incident involving any of the above scenarios in your DLCI or as part of your work as a first responder, notify EHS immediately at 617-452-3477.
+If this happens after hours, call the MIT Operations Center at 617-253-1500 to notify the EHS Primary Response person.

 How to report your work-related injury or illness

-- If you need a follow-up treatment, you can continue your care at the MIT Medical Department or visit your own health care provider or the clinic/hospital of your choice and inform any provider that you are being treated for a work-related condition.
+• If you need a follow-up treatment, you can continue your care at the MIT Health Department or visit your own health care provider or the clinic/hospital of your choice and inform any provider that you are being treated for a work-related condition.

-- Provide your supervisor with paperwork from all your medical appointments/providers.
-If you go to the emergency room after hours, provide your supervisor with a copy of the paperwork received in the emergency room when you return to work.
+• Provide your supervisor with documentation from all your medical appointments.
+If you go to the emergency room, provide your supervisor with a copy of the paperwork received in the emergency room as soon as possible.

 Non-Employees, Unpaid Students and Visitors